fossasia/Codeheat/.github/ISSUE_TEMPLATE/codeheat-issue-template.md

 ---
 name: Codeheat issue template
-about: "[Starter Issue]"
+about: Starter Issue
 title: ''
-labels: codeheat
+labels: codeheat, starter
 assignees: ''

 ---

+This issue can be taken by multiple CodeHeat participants.

 ### OBJECTIVE
 An initial sentence or two that describes what the task entails and why someone would want to spend their time on it.